We are pleased to welcome you to our libraries for studying and browsing. Please remember to bring your University card for swipe entry.

 You are welcome to visit our libraries without needing to prebook.
 Please remember to bring your University card for swipe entry.
 Please check our opening hours as they may vary.

-You are strongly encouraged to wear a face covering when moving around inside University buildings or in crowded spaces, but you may remove your face covering while at a study desk in Hartley, the National Oceanographic Library and Winchester School of Art Library.
+Face coverings must be worn by all students in all taught and practical sessions, and by all staff and students when moving around inside our campus buildings and residences, unless a medical exemption applies.
+You may remove your face covering while at a study desk in Hartley, the National Oceanographic Library and Winchester School of Art Library.
 Please note that face coverings are required at all times in Southampton General Hospital.

 Please contact firstname.lastname@example.org with any questions.